Photo by Carl Groll; FFG 53 entering the port of Kiel, Germany, in February 2002. Click to enlarge.

 USS HAWES Image Gallery:

-The photo below was taken by Karl-Heinz Ahles when USS HAWES was inport Norfolk, Va, on May 11, 1999.
+The photo below was taken by Karl-Heinz Ahles and shows the USS HAWES at Naval Base Norfolk, Va., on May 11, 1999.

 The photo below was taken by Carl Groll in February 2002 during exercise Strong Resolve in the Baltic Sea and shows the HAWES entering the port of Kiel, Germany.